zero-to-mastery/breads-client/README.md

 NOTE: The backend code should be running in order for the front end to behave correctly.
 See [Breads API](https://github.com/aTmb405/breads-server).

 Add an environment variable `REACT_APP_AXIOS_URL` for `src/common/services/api`, that follows the pattern 'http://localhost:XXXX/api'.
-This will be the backend url with your specified port number.
+The default port number is 8080.

 Make sure the necessary dependencies are installed and type the command `npm start`